Azlan-A1/Gritter/README.md

 # Glitter
-ETHGlobal New York City Hackathon Project 2023
+ETHGlobal New York City Hackathon Project 2023.

-Hi allen
+Provided By Vercel Hosting and Next.js was used.